Direct integration of the analyzer into build automation systems

 We recommend utilizing PVS-Studio analyzer through the Microsoft Visual Studio development environments, into which the tool is perfectly integrated.
 But sometimes you can face situations when command line launch is required, for instance in case of the cross-platform build system based on makefiles.

-In case you possess project (.vcproj/.vcxproj) and solution (.sln) files, and command line execution is required for the sake of daily code checks, for instance, we advise you to examine the article "Checking code with PVS-Studio from the command line (with a Visual Studio solution file present)".
+In case you possess project (.vcproj/.vcxproj) and solution (.sln) files, and command line execution is required for the sake of daily code checks, for instance, we advise you to examine the article "Checking code with PVS-Studio from the command line".

 So, how does a code analyzer work (be it PVS-Studio or any other tool)?